 The student must achieve a 3.0 GPA separately in each of the following areas: the major area, the minor area, and the quantitative methods area.

-The major area of concentration must be in one of the six areas approved for the PhD degree in the College.
+The major area of concentration must be in one of the seven areas approved for the PhD degree in the College.
 These areas are:

 - Civil Engineering